SYCHOANALYTIC writers tend

 the thoughts and emotions specific to that event.
 Do something constructive

-and creative about each problem individually, something emotionally
+and creative about each event individually, something emotionally

 honest and not based in the desire to hurt the

 other as you have been hurt.
-That is, choose something different from our
+That is, choose something different from the

-culturally popular Satanic Rule: Do to others what they do to you.
+insanity of modern culture’s Satanic Rule: Do to others what they do to

 |